You are currently viewing Mawphlang Sacred Forest: A must-visit place in Meghalaya

 • Post author:Suvankar Das

-Mawphlang Sacred Forest, located in the East Khasi Hills district of Meghalaya, India, is a hidden gem that is barely exposed.
-This enchanting forest is a prime example of nature’s wonders, displaying an array of unique plants, trees, and historical witnesses.
+Mawphlang Sacred Forest, nestled in the East Khasi Hills district of Meghalaya, India, is a barely explored treasure near Shillong.
+This mystical forest is a true testament to nature’s wonders, showcasing an extraordinary variety of unique plants, ancient trees, and historical witnesses.

 Where is Mawphlang located?